-ONE YEAR G ONE YEAR GOALS THROUGH JUNE 30, 2026 GOAL 3 INFRASTRUCTURE Maintaining High Quality Infrastructure, Facilities and Services includes repairing/replacing outdated city facilities, improving streets, stormwater and wastewater infrastructure. ludes repairing/r eplacing outdated city facilities, improv ring streets, stormwater and Sewer Master Plan yr Plan In the FY 25/26 CIP 2027 Public Works The RFP process will start August 2025 after CIP budget is approved.
-Updates to be provided by PW Department 4 Storm Drain Plan - Removal of silt from Calder Creek Pipeline 5 ACTION PLAN Z. Status Timeline Department Responsible Additional Notes This project will be addressed in the Flood Resiliency Plan that is currently underway.
+GOAL 3 Maintaining High Quality In wastewater infrastructure.
+Sewer Master Plan 4 Storm Drain Plan - Remova INFRASTRUCTURE Maintaining High Quality Infrastructure, Facilities and Services includes repairing/replacing outdated city facilities, improving streets, stormwater and wastewater infrastructure. ncludes repairing/ replacing outdated city facilities, improv ring streets, stormwater and Sewer Master Plan 4 Storm Drain Pla 4 Storm Drain Ple ACTION PLAN In the FY 25/26 CIP 2027 Public Works The RFP process will start August 2025 after CIP budget is approved.
+Updates to be provided by PW Department ACTION PLAN Storm Drain Plan - Removal of silt from Calder Creek Pipeline 5 Status Timeline Department Responsible Additional Notes This project wil underway.
+The order of work is cost of the silt c This project will be addressed in the Flood Resiliency Plan that is currently underway.
 The work is for removal of silt in the Calder Creek pipeline and the first order of work is to prepare plans, specification, estimate, and permitting.
-The cost of the silt dredging is very high and staff will need to pursue grants, if any.
+The cost of the silt dredging is very high and staff will need to pursue grants, if any. s currently eline and the first ermitting.
+The grants, if any.
 In the 5-year CIP and proposed to start with design and permitting in FY 26/27 2026 - begin preconstruc.
 Work Public Works Contractor quote was obtained nearly 10 years ago with a cost of \$1.2M.
 This did not include engineering and permitting.
 Escalated cost is \$2M but will be refined in the upcoming Flood Resiliency Master Plan.
-5 CUSP Grant Application for Phase I of Naturalization of Calder Creek and Ives Park 5 ACTION PLAN N Status Timeline Department Responsible Additional Notes Staff to work approved gre master plan a Staff to work cooperatively with CUSP pending granting agencies' responses to Council approved grant applications.
+2 CUSP Grant Application for Phase I of Naturalization of Calder Creek and Ives Park 5 ACTION PLAN Status Timeline Department Responsible Additional Notes Staff to work cooperatively with CUSP pendi approved grant applications.
+Staff to create master plan and not nterfere with the grant.
+Staff to work cooperatively with CUSP pending granting agencies' responses to Council approved grant applications.
 Staff to create a list of projects that can be done that follows the master plan and not nterfere with the grant.
-Ongoing TBD Community Development and Public Works Two reciprocal matching grant application resolutions approved by Council on 4.15.25.
+Council that follows the Ongoing TBD Community Development and Public Works Two reciprocal matching grant application resolutions approved by Council on 4.15.25.
 Next steps depend on status of grant award.
-9 Implementation of Rotary Centennial Plan (with revisioning of ives park) Council review first 5 ACTION PLAN N Status Timeline Department Responsible Additional Notes Staff to work with Rotary on Plan Review/Item to be returned to Council for consideration Unknown Community Development/ Public Works Construction work is by Rotary.
+Implementation of Rotary Cer ives park) Council review first Implementation of Rotary Centennial Plan (with revisioning of ives park) Council review first 5 ACTION PLAN Status Timeline Department Responsible Additional Notes Staff to work with Rotary on Plan Review/Item to be returned to Council for consideration sideration Unknown Community Development/Public Works Construction work is by Rotary.
 Public Work will request plans and review them.
-7 Well 4 (updates/funding) 5 nda ACTION PLAN N Status Timeline Department Responsible Additional Notes major Issue RFP for Issue RFP for engineering services to develop standard plans & specifications.
-In FY 25/26 FY 25/26 Public Works/Engineering norking with attorney.
-Status update for Council in Q1 of FY 25/289
+Well 4 (updates/funding) /funding) 5 nda ACTION PLAN Status Timeline Department Responsible Additional Notes additional Notes Issue RFP for engineering serv ssue RFP for engineering services to develop standard plans & specifications.
+In FY 25/26 FY 25/26 Public Works/Engineering n om Working with attorney.
+Status update for Council in Q1 of FY 25/2 ୟ 9 1